Brachyplatystoma

 Brachyplatystoma is a genus of catfish from the family Pimelodidae sometimes collectively termed the goliath catfishes.
-As this common name indicates, this genus includes some of the largest species of catfish, including the piraíba, B. filamentosum, which reaches up to 3.6 m in length; though the other species (and indeed most individuals of B. filamentosum) don't reach this length.
+As this common name indicates, this genus includes some of the largest species of catfish, including the piraíba, B. filamentosum, which reaches up to 3.6 m in length; though the other species (and indeed most B. filamentosum individuals) do not reach this length.
 Brachyplatystoma are found in the Amazon and Orinoco basins, and other tropical freshwater and brackish habitats in South America.
 All species are migratory, which makes them important as food fish across their wide range.
 Some are also kept as aquarium fish.

 Classification

 Brachyplatystoma is derived from the Greek words brachy, platy, and stoma, which mean "short", "flat", and "mouth", respectively.
 This genus was described in 1862 by Pieter Bleeker.

 Brachyplatystoma and its monotypic sister species Platynematichthys are the only genera in the tribe Brachyplatystomatini.
 These two genera are characterized by two synapomorphies; these include a gas bladder divided into an anterior portion and a triangular posterior portion, as well as a ventral crest under the cleithrum, the main bone supporting the pectoral fins.

 The genus Brachyplatystoma was previously not monophyletic; to correct this, the genera Merodontotus and Goslinia are now both included under Brachyplatystoma.
 Furthermore, a new species was described in 2005, which brings the species count to seven extant species.
 B. capapretum is sister to B. filamentosum.

 The currently valid species are (Subgenera are based on the description of B. capapretum):